xcomart/libcmdbm/README.md

 The libcmdbm library :

 * has intuitive structure to use like OOP language
-* is written in pure ISO C99 code
 * runs on almost every platforms
 * supports Oracle, MySQL, PgSQL and ODBC basically out of box, and any database can be added by creating interface module.